 Ashley Judd & Anthony Edwards Launch END1IN4 Child Sex Abuse Campaign, Lighting Up Times Square; Across Miami; & in L.A.

-Ashley Judd Lights Up Times Square on one of the END1IN4 Child Sex Abuse Campaign Billboards.
+Ashley Judd Lights Up Times Square NYC on one of the END1IN4 Child Sex Abuse Campaign billboards.
 Photo: END1IN4

-Anthony Edwards Lights Up Times Square one of the END1IN4 Child Sex Abuse Campaign Billboards.
+Anthony Edwards Lights Up Times Square NYC on one of the END1IN4 Child Sex Abuse Campaign billboards.
 Photo: END1IN4

 Campaign raises awareness that 1 in 4 children are sexually abused and encourages everyone to "See The Signs & Act To End It."